SpikeGadgets/SpikeGadgets.github.io/_posts/2018-03-26-Trodes-172-update.md

 subtitle: New features, bug fixes, and important changes
 ---

 Release 1.7.2 is out as of Monday, March 26.
 Two months ago, when 1.7.0 was released, there wasn't any posts or release notes about it.
-However, after two months of receiving feedback from our amazing customers, we have released 1.7.2 with many bug fixes and feature modifications.
+However, after two months of receiving feedback from our amazing customers, we have released minor revisions 1.7.1, followed by 1.7.2 with bug fixes and feature modifications.

 In addition to starting a massive Slack workspace for all of our customers, we are also experimenting with posting these updates on here, our Github page.
 As always, feedback is welcome and greatly appreciated! - Kevin